+No.

+Category

-- (a) Small and marginal farmers; - (b) Artisans, village and cottage industries where individual credit limits do not exceed ₹ 50,000; - (c) Beneficiaries of Swarnjayanti Gram Swarozgar Yojana (SGSY), now National Rural Livelihood Mission (NRLM); - (d) Scheduled Castes and Scheduled Tribes; - (e) Beneficiaries of Differential Rate of Interest (DRI) scheme; - (f) Beneficiaries under Swarna Jayanti Shahari Rozgar Yojana (SJSRY); - (g) Beneficiaries under the Scheme for Rehabilitation of Manual Scavengers (SRMS); - (h) Loans to Self Help Groups; - (i) Loans to distressed farmers indebted to non-institutional lenders; - (j) Loans to distressed persons other than farmers not exceeding ₹50,000 per borrower to prepay their debt to non-institutional lenders; - (k) Loans to individual women beneficiaries up to ₹50,000 per borrower; - (I) Loans sanctioned to persons from minority communities as may be notified by Government of India from time to time.
-In States, where one of the minority communities notified is, in fact, in majority, item (I) will cover only the other notified minorities.
-These States/Union Territories are Jammu & Kashmir, Punjab, Meghalaya, Mizoram, Nagaland and Lakshadweep.
+- 1. Small and Marginal Farmers - 2.
+Artisans, village and cottage industries where individual credit limits do not exceed Rs.1 lakh - Beneficiaries under Government Sponsored Schemes such as National Rural Livelihoods Mission (NRLM), National Urban Livelihood Mission (NULM) and Self Employment Scheme for Rehabilitation of Manual Scavengers (SRMS) - 4.
+Scheduled Castes and Scheduled Tribes - 5.
+Beneficiaries of Differential Rate of Interest (DRI) scheme - 6.
+Self Help Groups - 7.
+Distressed farmers indebted to non-institutional lenders - 8.
+Distressed persons other than farmers, with loan amount not exceeding Rs.1 lakh per borrower to prepay their debt to non-institutional lenders - 9.
+Individual women beneficiaries up to Rs.1 lakh per borrower - 10.
+Persons with disabilities - 11.
+Overdrafts upto Rs.5,000/- under Pradhan Mantri Jan-DhanYojana (PMJDY) accounts, provided the borrower's household annual income does not exceed Rs.100,000/- for rural areas and Rs.1,60,000/- for non-rural areas - 12.
+Minority communities as may be notified by Government of India from time to time.

-H. Investments by banks in securitised assets
+In States, where one of the minority communities notified is, in fact, in majority, item (12) will cover only the other notified minorities.
+These States/ Union Territories are Jammu & Kashmir, Punjab, Meghalaya, Mizoram, Nagaland and Lakshadweep.

+V. INVESTMENTS BY BANKS IN SECURITISED ASSETS

-- (i) Investments by banks in securitised assets, representing loans to various categories of priority sector, except 'others' category, are eligible for classification under respective categories of priority sector (direct or indirect) depending on the underlying assets provided: - (a) the securitised assets are originated by banks and financial institutions and are eligible to be classified as priority sector advances prior to securitisation and fulfill the Reserve Bank of India guidelines on securitisation. - (b) the all-inclusive interest charged to the ultimate borrower by the originating entity should not exceed the Base Rate of the investing bank plus 8 percent per annum.
+- (i) Investments by banks in securitised assets, representing loans to various categories of priority sector, except 'others' category, are eligible for classification under respective categories of priority sector depending on the underlying assets provided: - (a) the securitised assets are originated by banks and financial institutions and are eligible to be classified as priority sector advances prior to securitisation and fulfil the Reserve Bank of India guidelines on securitisation. - (b) the all inclusive interest charged to the ultimate borrower by the originating entity should not exceed the Base Rate of the investing bank plus 8 percent per annum.

-The investments in securitised assets originated by MFIs, which comply with the guidelines in Paragraph VIII of this circular are exempted from this interest cap as there are separate caps on margin and interest rate.
+The investments in securitised assets originated by MFIs, which comply with the guidelines in Paragraph IX are exempted from this interest cap as there are separate caps on margin and interest rate.